sudheerj/reactjs-interview-questions/README.md

     If you are rendering your component using JSX, the name of that component has to begin with a capital letter otherwise React will throw an error as an unrecognized tag.
 This convention is because only HTML elements and SVG tags can begin with a lowercase letter.

     ```jsx harmony
-    class SomeComponent extends Component {
+    function SomeComponent {
       // Code goes here
     }
     ```

-    You can define component class which name starts with lowercase letter, but when it's imported it should have capital letter.
+    You can define function component which name starts with lowercase letter, but when it's imported it should have capital letter.
 Here lowercase is fine:

     ```jsx harmony
-    class myComponent extends Component {
+    function myComponent {
       render() {
         return <div />;
       }